 - Strain: Durban Poison

-Terpinolene takes on fresh floral and woody notes in terms of aromatic and flavor.
+Terpinolene takes on fresh floral and woody notes in terms of aroma and flavor.
 However, the potential benefits are even more noteworthy—terpinolene may be good for everything from sleep support to oxidative stress in the body.

 4. Limonene